 See more:

-- Where to stay in Sicily
+Summary – Where to stay in Capri?

-The best areas to stay in Capri is your choice!
+The best area to stay in Capri is your choice!
 Capri is small enough that you will be able to get around the whole island easily, no matter where you stay in Capri.
 That said, if you can find your dream hotel in your ideal location it will make your stay even more magical.